Best Of20 min read

 Close

-Close is built for sales teams that live on the phone, and it shows in every design decision.
-The built-in power dialer lets you blast through call lists at speed, with automatic logging and outcome tracking after every call.
-For real estate agents doing heavy cold outreach on expired listings or FSBOs — some agents are making 80–100 calls a day on this stuff — Close's dialing capabilities are genuinely differentiated from everything else on this list.
+Close is built for sales teams living on the phone, and every design decision reflects that.
+The power dialer lets you work through call lists fast, with automatic logging and outcome tracking after each call.
+For agents doing heavy cold outreach on expired listings or FSBOs — some agents make 80–100 calls daily — Close's dialing is genuinely different from other options.

-The pricing is higher than most alternatives at $49/user/month base, but here's the deal: if you're currently paying separately for a VoIP tool, a dialer, and a basic CRM, Close might actually consolidate your costs rather than add to them.
-Run the math before you dismiss it on price alone.
+The pricing is higher at $49/user/month base, but look: if you're currently paying separately for VoIP, a dialer, and a basic CRM, Close might actually consolidate costs instead of adding to them.
+Run the math before dismissing it.

 Key Features: